MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 MW: The high chemistry clients.

-NB: There are people that just need to work with you and you could almost like, be teaching them to make bread or you could be teaching them to change a tyre.
+NB: There are people that just need to work with you and you could like, be teaching them to make bread or you could be teaching them to change a tyre.
 It kind of doesn’t matter because you guys just need to hang out.
 There’s some kind of catalyst for change in your relationship and quite, possibly leave for both of you.
 So yeah there’s lots of levels you know the way we need to hang out with each other that’s often where the niche is.

-MW: A lot of people think about or teach that you should start with a niche and then drill down and I think it’s totally reasonable to say instead, “who’s the person that you love being around?” and then to go and see what all these people have in common that you can help them with.
+MW: A lot of people think about or teach that you should start with a niche and then drill down and I think it’s totally reasonable to say instead, “Who’s the person that you love being around?” and then to go and see what all these people have in common that you can help them with.
 Because ultimately, why would you want to work with people that drain you?

 NB: Exactly.
 And nobody wants that.
-There are those right people in your personal connections that you could give a free session to who would write you a testimonial who are already high, chemistry people in your life that would love to help you.
+There are those right people in your personal connections that you could give a free session to who would write you a testimonial who are already high, chemistry people in your life who would love to help you.
 And yeah, so you’ve already got six potential clients, just, you know, even if you’re a pretty low-key person.

 MW: I think we just solved the problems of the world to know that was gonna happen.
 Now it’s easy to be captain hindsight to look back and say these are the things that work but I guess from our experience we’re saying to people at the beginning of that journey or who are trying new things, just do it your way, give it a good crack given enough time and get help if you need and especially get help from Natasha Berta at Connected Marketing.

-NB: I’ve got heaps of cool courses now on like all good things for newbies as well.
+NB: I’ve got heaps of cool courses from now on like all good things for newbies as well.
 I just doing MailerLite and MailChimp at the moment and it has been really fun – I’m excited.

 So, I’ll be polishing all of those up and rehashing, some old Instagram, and it’s just actually been really fun.
 Just talking about little nibbles of things.